 8 Easy Ways to Improve Your Credit Score

 Lenders relay account information to the major credit bureaus every month.
-And the more accounts you have in good standing, the more positive information will find its way into your credit reports.
-This will either water down negative records or help expand a thin file.
+And the more accounts, or trade lines, you have in good standing, the more positive information will find its way into your credit reports.
+This will either water down negative records or help expand limited credit history.

 If you have bad credit and are unable to get a “regular” credit card, open a secured credit card.
-Secured credit cards are easier to get than most other credit cards because they require a refundable security deposit, which usually acts as your spending limit.
-And they look just like any other credit card on your credit report.
+Secured credit cards are easier to get than most other credit cards because they require a refundable security deposit, the amount of which usually acts as your spending limit.
+And they are treated just like any other credit card on your credit report.

-You can also increase your available credit simply by adding to your deposit, which may improve your credit score a bit.
-When you close your account, you will get your deposit back, minus any outstanding balances.
+You can also increase your spending limit simply by adding to your deposit, which may improve your credit score a bit.
+When you close your account, you will get your deposit back, minus any outstanding balances and finance charges.

-Applying for a credit card can lead to a slight dip in your credit score, especially when you apply repeatedly in a short period of time.
-Each application might leave you with less money to pay for addition credit card or loan, for one thing.
+Applying for a credit card can lead to a slight dip in your credit score, especially when you apply repeatedly within a short period of time.
+Each application signifies that you will have less money to pay for every additional credit card or loan you get.
 And that’s a bad thing from a lender’s perspective.
-Even more importantly, applying in bulk tells lenders that you are desperate to borrow, which doesn’t bode well for your ability to pay.
+More importantly, applying in bulk tells lenders that you are desperate to borrow, which doesn’t bode well for your ability to pay.

-So if you don’t get approved for an unsecured credit card after one or two rejected applications, opt for a secured card.
+So if you don’t get approved for an unsecured credit card after one or two rejected applications, opt for a secured card instead.
 Secured credit cards are great for credit improvement because they pretty much offer guaranteed approval.

 Try to maintain a credit utilization ratio below 30% on each of your credit cards.
-A higher ratio will hurt your credit score, as it indicates that you are stretched thin.
+And if you really want to maximize your credit score, aim for less than 10%.
+A higher ratio hurts your credit score, as it indicates that you are stretched thin financially.

-Credit utilization is calculated using the balance listed on your monthly statement.
-So you can improve it by spending less each month, paying your bill multiple times per month or asking for a higher limit.
+Credit utilization is determined by comparing the balance listed on your monthly statement against your available credit.
+You can improve it by spending less each month, asking for a higher spending limit or paying your bill multiple times per month to keep your statement balance as low as possible.

 Don’t Close Unused Accounts

 A lot of available credit and a long credit history are essential for a great credit score.
 That’s why it’s unwise to close old accounts, even if you no longer use them.
-Doing so will reduce your available credit, lead to a higher overall credit utilization ratio, and even make it look like you haven’t been using credit for very long.
+Closing accounts will reduce your available credit, raise your credit utilization ratio and give the impression that you have little credit experience.

 You should not, however, pay an annual fee to keep an unused account open.
 Rather, you should close accounts that are costing you money and use the savings to pay down debt or build an emergency fund.